Suneetha-2022/Capstone_Project/README.md

-## Title: Credit Card Data Processing
+## Title: Credit Card and Loan Application Data Processing

 ### Project Definition:
 This project demonstrates ETL process for a Loan Application dataset and a Credit Card dataset.